Rapporter/pander/README.md

   * `hooks`: list of hooks to be run for given classes in the form of `list(class = fn)`.
 If you would also specify some parameters of the function, a list should be provided in the form of `list(fn, param1, param2=NULL)` etc. So the hooks would become `list(class1=list(fn, param1, param2=NULL), ...)`.
 See example of [`evals`](#evals) for more details.
 A default hook can be specified too by setting the class to `'default'`.
 This can be handy if you do not want to define separate methods/functions to each possible class, but automatically apply the default hook to all classes not mentioned in the list.
 You may also specify only one element in the list like: `hooks=list('default' = pander.return)`.
 Please note, that nor error/warning messages, nor stdout is captured (so: updated) while running hooks!
   * `length`: any R object exceeding the specified length will not be returned.
 The default value (`Inf`) does not filter out any R objects.
   * `output`: a character vector of required returned values.
 This might be useful if you are only interested in the `result`, and do not want to save/see e.g. `messages` or `print`ed `output`.
 See examples of [`evals`](#evals).
-  * `env`: environment where evaluation takes place.
-If not set (by default), a new temporary environment is created.
   * `graph.nomargin`: should [`evals`](#evals) try to keep plots' margins minimal?
   * `graph.name`: set the file name of saved plots which is `%s` by default.
 A simple character string might be provided where `%d` would be replaced by the index of the generating `txt` source, `%n` with an incremented integer in `graph.dir` with similar file names and `%t` by some unique random characters.
 A function's name to be `eval`uated can be passed here too.
   * `graph.dir`: path to a directory where to place generated images.
 If the directory does not exist, [`evals`](#evals) try to create that.
 Default set to `plots` in current working directory.